evanpasko/pybullet-intro/README.md

 Now, an interactive simulation window should pop up, which you can interact with through the GUI.

-Simply closing the simulation window will shutdown the process.
+Simply closing the simulation window, or pressing `ctrl+c` in the terminal window will shutdown the process. you can also wait for it to timeout.

 ### Experimenting with PyBullet